 With age comes wisdom and the realisation that if someone has done a remake of a movie which you love then don't watch the remake expecting to be impressed.
 For that reason when I sat down to watch this 1986 version of "Stagecoach" I expected little other than some familiar faces in what to me were familiar roles.
-In fact what I honestly expected was a movie to equal the 1966 remake of John Ford's "Stagecoach" which of course was panned because everyone says you should never touch a classic.
+In fact what I honestly expected was a movie to equal the 1966 remake of John Ford's "Stagecoach" which of course was panned because everyone says you should never try to remake a classic.

 Now in fairness there are a couple of changes made to this version of "Stagecoach", the character of Doc.
 Boone has been switched for Doc Holliday and there has been a more uplifting tone cast over the dialogue so people see the good in everyone and along with that there is more logical rationalizing.
-There are some more differences but the basic storyline is the same with the pregnant passenger and so on.
-It makes it familiar and frankly with a lack of budget and style it makes it very ordinary.
+There are some more differences but the basic storyline is still the same with the pregnant passenger and so on.
+It makes this 1986 version of "Stagecoach" familiar and frankly, with a lack of budget and style, ordinary.

-What that means is two things and one of them is that we get a movie which is a showcase for familiar faces such as Willie Nelson, Kris Kristofferson, Johnny Cash and John Schneider.
-But what we also have to mention a John Wayne movie is a movie which lacks "True Grit".
-The dirt, the corrupt characters, the look and basically everything lacks realism and the grit you expect from a good western.
+What that means is two things and one of them is that this version of "Stagecoach ends up a showcase for familiar faces such as Willie Nelson, Kris Kristofferson, Johnny Cash and John Schneider.
+But I have to also mention that this versions lacks the dirt, the corrupt characters, the look and basically everything lacks realism and the grit you expect from a good western.

-What this all boils down to is that the 1986 version of "Stagecoach" is the weakest of the three I have watched and sadly lacks grit to make it feel reasonable.
+What this all boils down to is that the 1986 version of "Stagecoach" is the weakest of the three versions I have watched and sadly lacks grit to make it feel reasonable.
 But as a 1980s remake made with then popular stars it does the job with a lot of thanks to the basic storyline being an entertaining one.